-Create a Vacation Budget
+Create a vacation budget

-- Lodging: Hotels, AirBnb, VRBO, or hostels
+- Hotels, AirBnb, VRBO, or hostels

-- Food: Restaurants, grocery stores, and snacks
+- Restaurants, grocery stores, and snacks

-- Entertainment: Shows, museums, and other excursions
+- Shows, museums, and other excursions

-Before you leave for your flight, make sure you’re only bringing what you truly need.
+Checking bags at the airport can be expensive.
+Most airlines charge $25 to $35 per bag (or more), which could add up to $75 or more for a round trip flight—money that could be better spent elsewhere.
+You’ll want to take the time necessary to make sure you’re only bringing what you truly need.
 If you’re only going on vacation for a few days, avoid baggage fees by limiting yourself to a carry on and personal item.

 If you booked a hotel in the heart of the city, you may want to walk instead of opting for public transit.
 You can find great walking paths by doing a little online research.
 For example, if you’re headed to sunny San Diego this year, Circulate SD has some great walking maps to help you get around.